 Visual Identity created by Sam Jayne

 The vision for Early Magazine was informed by my own experience working in and alongside HR teams that are trying to do the difficult work to improve workplace culture and employee experience.
 I felt, and still often feel, that the media around work culture relies far too often on publishing bold think-pieces that don’t reflect the messy, tedious, nuanced reality.
-Since launching I now continue to operate as co-editor of the magazine commissioning and editing stories, managing publishing, and making artwork for the magazine.
+Since launching I stayed on as co-editor of the magazine until March 2023 commissioning and editing stories, managing publishing, and making artwork for stories.

 Early Magazine Website